Asymptotics of pure dimer coverings on rail-yard graphs: Pyramid Partitions

-From Figures \ref{f91} and \ref{f92}, we can see that looking from the top each pyramid partition corresponds to a domino tiling of the square grid.
+Looking from the top each pyramid partition corresponds to a domino tiling of the square grid.
+See the second figure in Introduction.
 From a pyramid partition, we can obtain a pure dimer covering on a rail-yard graph by the following steps: \begin{enumerate} \item rotate the pyramid partition clockwise by 45 degrees, \item For each blue vertex $v_b$, assume it has 4 incident edges $e_1,e_2,e_3,e_4$.
 Assume that $e_1$ and $e_2$ (resp.\ $e_3$ and $e_4$) are to the left (resp.\ right) of $v_b$.
 Split each blue vertex $v_b$ of the dual graph into 3 vertices, $v_{b_1}$, $v_{b_2}$, $v_{b_3}$ such that $v_{b_1}$ and $v_{b_3}$ are blue vertices while $v_{b_2}$ is a red vertex.
-The red vertex $v_{b_2}$ has exactly two incident edges joining it to $v_{b_1}$ and $v_{b_3}$, respectively. $v_{b_1}$ has 3 incident edges $e_1$ $e_2$ and $(v_{b_1},v_{b_2})$; while $v_{b_3}$ has 3 incident edges $e_3$ $e_4$ and $(v_{b_3},v_{b_2})$. \item If one of $e_1,e_2$ (resp.\ $e_3,e_4$) is in the dimer covering, while neither $e_3$ nor $e_4$ (resp.\ neither $e_1$ nor $e_2$) are in the dimer covering, make $(v_{b_2},v_{b_3})$ (resp.\ $(v_{b_1},v_{b_2})$) present in the dimer covering and $(v_{b_1},v_{b_2})$ (resp. $(v_{b_2},v_{b_3})$) absent in the dimer covering. \end{enumerate} See Figure \ref{f93} (resp.\ Figure \ref{f94}) for the pure dimer covering on a rail-yard graph corresponding to the pyramid partition on the left graph (resp. right graph) of Figure \ref{f92}, in which the rail-yard graph corresponding the the left graph (resp. right graph) of Figure \ref{f92} is bounded by the green curve.
+The red vertex $v_{b_2}$ has exactly two incident edges joining it to $v_{b_1}$ and $v_{b_3}$, respectively. $v_{b_1}$ has 3 incident edges $e_1$ $e_2$ and $(v_{b_1},v_{b_2})$; while $v_{b_3}$ has 3 incident edges $e_3$ $e_4$ and $(v_{b_3},v_{b_2})$. \item If one of $e_1,e_2$ (resp.\ $e_3,e_4$) is in the dimer covering, while neither $e_3$ nor $e_4$ (resp.\ neither $e_1$ nor $e_2$) are in the dimer covering, make $(v_{b_2},v_{b_3})$ (resp.\ $(v_{b_1},v_{b_2})$) present in the dimer covering and $(v_{b_1},v_{b_2})$ (resp. $(v_{b_2},v_{b_3})$) absent in the dimer covering. \end{enumerate} See the third and fourth figures in Introduction for for the pure dimer covering on a rail-yard graph corresponding to the pyramid partitions given as the examples.